JaneySprings/DotNet.Meteor/README.md

 ## Profile the Application

-1. Open a project's folder.
+1. Open the project folder.
-2. Open the Run and Debug VSCode tab and click the `create a launch.json file`.
+2. Open the `Run and Debug` VSCode tab and click the `create a launch.json file`.
 3. In the opened panel, select the `.NET Meteor Debugger`.
 4. Specify a profiler mode option in the generated configuration:
 ```json